elliotberdy/screenshot-api/README.md

 By the end of this stage I had a working screenshot API and a web app that looked nice and was able to utilize the API to display the screenshot!

 As mentioned earlier, the web app can be viewed here: [https://screenshot-api-app.onrender.com/](https://screenshot-api-app.onrender.com/).
+This image shows the screenshot and API response for https://apple.com.

 ![Image](screenshot_api_webapp.png)

 ### Documentation

 The last step in this process was creating the documentation for the API and documenting this entire process.

-Hopefully it speaks for itself!
+Thanks for reading - I hope you enjoyed!